analysis-tools-dev/website-next/data/blog/bugprove.md

 and security tools, but I have no idea what's inside the firmware of the devices that I use every day is not lost on me.

-## Enter Bugprove
+## Enter BugProve

-Recently, a company called Bugprove reached out and started [sponsoring](https://github.com/sponsors/analysis-tools-dev) our website.
+Recently, a company called BugProve reached out and started [sponsoring](https://github.com/sponsors/analysis-tools-dev) our website.
 As with every sponsor, we check their offering and introduce it to our readers in form of a blog post.
 So I sat down and tried out their service.
 This is my review.

-## What is Bugprove?
+## What is BugProve?

-Bugprove is a security analysis platform for IoT firmware.
+BugProve is a security analysis platform for IoT firmware.
 It is a cloud-based service that allows you to upload firmware images and analyze them for security issues.